MBB-team/VBA-toolbox/_wiki/VBA-output-structure.md

 # Inversion diagnostics

-Typically, three types of diagnostics can be eyeballed in a systematic manner:
+Typically, four types of diagnostics can be eyeballed in a systematic manner:

 - **model parameters' posterior correlation matrix**: `out.diagnostics.C`.
 This matrix is useful for checking potential [non-identifiability](https://en.wikipedia.org/wiki/Identifiability) issues, which would express as non-zero posterior correlation between model parameters.
 - **residuals empirical auto-correlation**: `out.diagnostics.dy.R`.
 This is useful for checking the absence of structure in model residuals, which would signal "underfitting".